ejhedman/checklist-app/public/docs/userGuide.md

 ## Dashboard Overview

-The Dashboard provides a comprehensive overview of your release management activities.
+The Dashboard provides a comprehensive overview of your release management activities within your organization.

-### Key Metrics
+### Key Metrics Cards

-The dashboard displays four main metric cards:
+The dashboard displays several metric cards:

-1. **Total Releases**: Count of all releases in the system
+1. **Total Releases**: Count of all active releases in your organization
 2. **Active Teams**: Number of teams with active releases
 3. **Ready Releases**: Releases that meet all readiness criteria
 4. **Past Due**: Releases that are overdue and require attention

-### Next Release Section
+### Upcoming Releases

-This section highlights the upcoming release that needs attention:
+This section highlights the next few releases that need attention:
 - Release name and target date
 - Days remaining until target
 - Current status (Pending, Ready, etc.)
 - Quick access to release details

+### My Upcoming Milestones

+Shows releases where you are personally involved:
+- Releases where you're a team member
+- Your personal readiness status
+- Quick access to mark yourself as ready

 ### Recent Activity

-Shows the latest updates across all releases:
+Shows the latest updates across all releases in your organization:
 - Feature status changes
 - Release completions
 - Team additions
 - User readiness updates
+- Release note publications

+---

+## Multi-Tenancy

+### Organization Isolation

+The app supports multiple organizations (tenants) with complete data isolation:

+- **Separate Data**: Each organization's data is completely isolated
+- **User Assignment**: Users can belong to multiple organizations with different roles
+- **Security**: Row-Level Security ensures users can only access their assigned organizations
+- **Independent Management**: Each organization manages its own teams, releases, and members

+### Switching Organizations

+If you belong to multiple organizations:
+- Your current organization is displayed in the header
+- Contact your administrator to switch between organizations
+- All data and permissions are scoped to your current organization

 ---